EvanChan321/SSW345-Final-Project/README.md

 ```
 pip install yfinance
 ```
-## OpenAI API
+## Prophet
-The bot also uses the OpenAI api.
-An API key is required to use the bot.
-A key can be acquired here: (https://openai.com/index/openai-api/)
+The bot also uses the Prophet predictive model developed by Meta.
+The Prophet python implementation can be installed using `pip`:
-The OpenAI SDK also needs to be installed.
-To install it using `pip` use the command:
 ```
-pip install openai
+python -m pip install prophet
 ```